vitorm04/docs.pt-br/docs/visual-basic/programming-guide/concepts/iterators.md

 Para ver o que o compilador faz, você pode usar a ferramenta Ildasm.exe para exibir o código Microsoft Intermediate Language que é gerado para um método iterador.

-Quando você cria um iterador para uma [classe](../../../csharp/language-reference/keywords/class.md) ou [estrutura](../../../csharp/language-reference/keywords/struct.md), não é necessário implementar toda a interface de <xref:System.Collections.IEnumerator>.
+When you create an iterator for a [class](../../../csharp/language-reference/keywords/class.md) or [struct](../../../csharp/language-reference/keywords/struct.md), you do not have to implement the whole <xref:System.Collections.IEnumerator> interface.
 Quando o compilador detecta o iterador, ele gera automaticamente os métodos `Current`, `MoveNext` e `Dispose` da interface <xref:System.Collections.IEnumerator> ou <xref:System.Collections.Generic.IEnumerator%601>.

 A cada iteração sucessiva do loop `For Each…Next` (ou a chamada direta ao `IEnumerator.MoveNext`), o próximo corpo de código do iterador continua, depois da instrução `Yield` anterior.
-Em seguida, ele continua na próxima instrução de `Yield` até que o final do corpo do iterador seja atingido ou até que uma instrução `Exit Function` ou `Return` seja encontrada.
+It then continues to the next `Yield` statement until the end of the iterator body is reached, or until an `Exit Function` or `Return` statement is encountered.

-Os iteradores não dão suporte ao método <xref:System.Collections.IEnumerator.Reset%2A?displayProperty=nameWithType>.
+Iterators do not support the <xref:System.Collections.IEnumerator.Reset%2A?displayProperty=nameWithType> method.
 Para iterar novamente desde o início, você deve obter um novo iterador.

-Para obter informações adicionais, consulte a [especificação da linguagem Visual Basic](../../../visual-basic/reference/language-specification/index.md).
+For additional information, see the [Visual Basic Language Specification](../../../visual-basic/reference/language-specification/index.md).

 ## <a name="BKMK_UseOfIterators"></a> Uso de iteradores